elie222/inbox-zero/README.md

 ## About

-Inbox Zero is a powerful open-source tool designed for Gmail and Gsuite users.
-It streamlines your email management, helping you achieve 'Inbox Zero' swiftly with features like email analytics, newsletter management, and AI assistance.
-Enhance your email experience without replacing your client!
+Inbox Zero is an open-source email app whose goal is to help you reach inbox zero fast with AI assistance.

 ## Demo Video